sam-k/pager-sec/README.md

 ## Frequencies

-All frequencies were tested from Durham, N.C.
+All frequencies were tested from Durham, N.C., United States.
-* 929.577 MHz: Hospital services in N.C. and S.C.
-(FLEX)
+* 929.577 MHz: Hospital services in North and South Carolina (FLEX)

 ## Readings